Roman Republic

 Interestingly, Cyrus is given two different titles in this text:

-1. the entry for Nabonidus’ 9th year was taken from the original version; but
+1. the entry for Nabonidus’ 9th year was taken from the original version of the ‘chronicle’; but

-2. the entry for Nabonidus’ 6th year was taken from the putative ‘edited’ version of 539 BC.
+2. the entry for Nabonidus’ 6th year was taken from the putative ‘new edition’ of 539 BC.

-Furthermore, as Antigoni Zournatzi (referenced below, 2019, at p. pointed out, this use of the two toponyms (Anshan and Parsu) here implies that:
+Furthermore, as Antigoni Zournatzi (referenced below, 2019, at p.
+151) pointed out, this use of the two toponyms (Anshan and Parsu) implies that these toponyms:

 In other words, we should certainly locate Anshan in Parsu/Parsa, which should probably be understood as indicating the modern Iranian province of Fars.

-The chronicle then recorded Cyrus’ conquest of Babylon in September/October of the 17th year (539 BC):
+The chronicle then recorded Cyrus’ conquest of Babylon in September/October of Nabonidus’ 17th year (539 BC):

-1. “When Cyrus did battle at Opis on the [bank of] the Tigris against the army of Akkad [i.e., Babylonia], the people of Akkad retreated.
+1. “When Cyrus did battle at Opis on the [bank of] the Tigris against the army of Akkad [i.e., of the territory subject to Babylon], the people of Akkad retreated.
 He carried off the plunder (and) slaughtered the people.
 On [10th October], Sippar was captured without a battle.
 Nabonidus fled.
-On [12th October], Ug/Gbaru, governor of Gutium, and the army of Cyrus, without battle, they entered Babylon.
+On [12th October], Ug/Gbaru (the governor of Gutium) and the army of Cyrus entered Babylon without battle.
 Afterwards, after Nabonidus retreated, he was captured in Babylon”, (‘Nabonidus Chronicle’, iii, 12-6, translated by Amélie Kuhrt, referenced below, at p.
 50).

 Another surviving fragment recorded that, on 28th March 538 BC, at the time of the New Year festival: